 From Tennis Scholarship to Asset Management, Kevin Apel Brings his A Game Every Day

-As vice president and market officer for Prologis’ Inland Empire division, Kevin Apel and his team oversee a sizable portion of the company’s portfolio.
+As senior vice president and market officer for Prologis’ Inland Empire division, Kevin Apel and his team oversee a sizable portion of the company’s portfolio.
 Kevin talked to us about how his time as a competitive athlete and his experience in the brokerage community have been instrumental in landing him his dream job at Prologis.

 Corporate Communications: Please tell us about your background.